jaredmcateer/eslint-plugin-shouldjs/README.md

 ### Settings

-By default the only allowed variable name for should is `should`, this can be changed by providing an array to `shouldVarNames` in the eslint settings.
+By default the only allowed variable name for Should.js is `should`, this can be changed by providing an array to `shouldVarNames` in the eslint settings.

 ```json
 {